 How to Make the Psychology of Sales Compensation Work for You

-The key to understanding what Performio can provide for you and your business is to understand its “Ready Set Go” platform, which helps you answer key questions about how to design the best sales compensation plan for your salesforce.
-At Performio, we're always ready to answer the question, “Why sales compensation?”
+The key to understanding what Performio can provide for you and your business is to understand its “Ready Set Go” platform, which helps you answer key questions about how to design the best sales compensation plan for your sales force.
+At Performio, we're always ready to answer the question, “How to Link Sales Compensation with Actions?”

 In short, there are three reasons why, if you want your business to succeed, you need to design a sales compensation plan: